Kids Sledding, Tubing & Winter Vacation Activities

 - Local Recreation Centers.
 The Breckenridge Rec Center has a huge indoor rock-climbing wall, many pools and a large, super-fun water slide, and lots more.
 This place is a dream for parents and kids alike.
 The Silverthorne Rec Center is more like a water park with four pools and a 140-foot spiral slide!

 - Have you EVER had the chance to try a dog sled tour?
 It’s a unique adventure travel opportunity that lets you imagine yourself on the Iditarod, or saving children from the Diptheria epidemic in Alaska.
 Fun in the snow with lovable pups!
-Visit Winterhawk Dogsled Adventures to get into the Colorado backcountry with the entire family!
+Several nearby tour companies offer dogsledding (or summertime dog cart and dog scooter activities) to let you explore the Colorado backcountry with the entire family!

 - Guided Snowmobile Tours.
 Explore the surrounding mountains on the back of a snowmobile!
 Local snowmobile tours will take you to scenic vistas in a rugged but comfortable ride, kids over 16 can usually ride their own machines.